-Description Requirement Reference Explanation of legally mandated restrictions to pass through mechanisms For all banks that report legally mandated restrictions Paragraphs 406, 382 Description of the methodology applied to project NII For all banks Paragraph 321 Information on the accounting framework applied to hedging and details of the hedging relationships For all banks Chapter 4.3.6 Evidence on the income on non-performing exposures reported in 2020, which will be the basis for the calculation of the cap to interest income from NPEs For all banks Paragraph 384 Description of the methodology employed for splitting margin and reference rate component Subject to the discretion of the competent authority Paragraphs 354 Information on the calibration of the idiosyncratic component Subject to the discretion of the competent authority Paragraph 402 Information on the standing accounting practice applicable to the interest accrued on non-performing exposures Subject to the discretion of the competent authority Paragraph 385
+Description Requirement Reference Explanation of legally mandated restrictions to pass through mechanisms For all banks that report legally mandated restrictions Paragraphs 403, 405 Description of the methodology applied to project NII For all banks Paragraph 319 Information on the accounting framework applied to hedging and details of the hedging relationships For all banks Chapter 4.3.6 Evidence on the income on non-performing exposures reported in 2022, which will be the basis for the calculation of the cap to interest income from NPEs For all banks Paragraph 382 Description of the methodology employed for splitting margin and reference rate component Subject to the discretion of the competent authority Paragraphs 351 Information on the calibration of the idiosyncratic component, incl. the credit ratings in scope and the selection process Subject to the discretion of the competent authority Paragraph 401 Information on the standing accounting practice applicable to the interest accrued on non-performing exposures Subject to the discretion of the competent authority Paragraph 383 Information on portfolios where no instruments were originated in 2022, but with total volume at the cut-off date greater that zero.
+For all banks with respective portfolios Paragraph 387 Information on the impact of non-linear derivatives components and embedded derivatives on NII, in particular where those non-linearities induce violations of the intertemporal consistency and the NII consistency equations (Annex VIII) For all banks with respective instruments Paragraph 395